priyankark/phonepi-mcp/README.md

    - Write clear commit messages

 3. **Testing**
-   - Add tests for new features
-   - Ensure all tests pass before submitting
+   - Wait for the maintainer to test your changes

 4. **Submit a Pull Request**
    - Provide a clear description of the changes